The Best Compasses for Hiking in 2023

 1. Suunto MC-2G

-The Suunto MC-2G offers great functionality and is thus highly popular among hikers, mountaineers and other outdoor enthusiasts.
-It has a very robust construction and therefore offers great resistance against shock, dirt and water.
-When it comes to features you won’t be disappointed – it is equipped with a rotating bezel, ruler, clinometer, magnifying lens and sighting mirror.
-The declination can be easily adjusted with the adjustment key which is attached to the lanyard.
-Additionally, the Suunto compass is equipped with a global needle so that it works in all compass zones and doesn’t have to be completely leveled for precise measurements.
-As it is equipped with luminescent indicators, it can easily be used in the night.
-The Suunto MC-2G is best for those who need a highly accurate and reliable navigation device for their outdoor adventures in all corners of the world.
+The Suunto MC-2G offers great functionality and is highly popular among hikers, mountaineers, and other outdoor enthusiasts like us.
+Its robust construction provides excellent resistance against shock, dirt, and water, ensuring durability in rugged environments.
+We’re impressed by its array of features, including a rotating bezel, ruler, clinometer, magnifying lens, and sighting mirror.
+Adjusting the declination is a breeze with the attached adjustment key on the lanyard.
+Moreover, the global needle allows the compass to work in all compass zones without needing to be completely leveled for precise measurements.
+With luminescent indicators, we can rely on the Suunto MC-2G even during nighttime navigation.
+This compass is ideal for adventurers who demand highly accurate and reliable navigation tools for their outdoor pursuits across the globe.

 Pros: